Weight Loss Program

 Cobalamin, or as it is better known, vitamin B12, is one of the vital nutrients our bodies need to work properly.
 It is necessary to perform many of the body’s more important tasks, including the making of DNA during cell division and the healthy formation of red blood cells.

 Lipotropic compounds are those that help catalyze the breakdown of fat during metabolism in the body.
-A lipotropic injection is a combination of methionine, inositol, choline, (amino acids) and methylcobalamin (B12).
+A lipotropic injection is a combination of methionine, inositol, choline, (amino acids), and methylcobalamin (B12).
 It is given once weekly to once every 2 weeks.
-It helps “release” fat from the liver and the fat stores in the body, speed up metabolism, and reduce appetite.
+It helps “release” fat from the liver and the fat stores in the body, speeds up metabolism, and reduces appetite.

 Dr. Parsons’ Dietary Recommendations